cianshannon/mt412_powerbi_group3/README.md

 ## Project Overview

-The Power BI report (`MT412_PowerBi_Group3.pbip`) offers insights into [mention the key insights the report aims to provide, such as customer demographics, sales trends, or operational metrics].
+The Power BI report (`MT412_PowerBi_Group3.pbip`) offers insights into Blackbird's sale data from 2014 - 2017.
 It's designed to help stakeholders make informed decisions by providing a clear view of [mention what the data represents, such as sales data, customer feedback, or operational metrics].

 ### Features

 - Interactive dashboards that allow users to filter and drill down into specific data points.
-- Visualizations that highlight trends, patterns, and outliers in the data.
+- Visualisations that highlight trends, patterns, and outliers in the data.
-- [Any other features, such as forecast models or custom visuals].
+- Q&A tools to get information short and quickly.

 ## Getting Started